EV BATTERY MARKET

 Graphite Supply Chain for EV Batteries

 The graphite supply chain for EV batteries begins with the mine and initial processing.
 The graphite must reach a minimum 95% pure concentrate to be considered.
 The graphite is then delivered to a downstream processor to produce a further purified, coated and spherical graphite product.
 China currently controls these processes and non-Chinese graphite producers have struggled to obtain the consistent quality required by the EV battery market.
-The material is then sold to the anode manufacturer and in turn the battery cell manufacturer.
+The anode material is then sold to the battery cell manufacturer.
 The EV automobile company acquires the battery cell from a battery cell manufacturer.

 Historically, most EV batteries have been produced in Asia by companies such as CATL, Samsung SDI, LG Chemical, and BYD.
 However, as automobile manufacturers race to integrate EV technology into their fleets, there is an increasing emphasis on bringing that technological component in house (initially through partnerships with the cell manufacturers).
 In order to do that, auto manufacturers must secure their supply chains of critical materials such as graphite.